-- 1. The supplier reserves the title rights to the delivery item, until all outstanding claims of the supplier against the purchaser have been paid in full. - 2.
-The supplier is entitled to insure the delivery item at the expense of the purchaser against theft, breakage, fire, water and other damage, if there is not verifiable proof that the purchaser himself has completed the necessary insurance. - 3.
-The Customer may neither pledge the delivery item nor assign it as security.
-In case of seizure, confiscation or other dispositions of the delivery item by third parties, the purchaser must inform the supplier immediately. - 4.
+1. The supplier reserves the title rights to the delivery item, until all outstanding claims of the supplier against the purchaser have been paid in full.

+- 2. The supplier is entitled to insure the delivery item at the expense of the purchaser against theft, breakage, fire and water damage, as well as other damage, if there is not verifiable proof that the purchaser himself has completed the necessary insurance. - 3.
+The purchaser is not permitted to either mortgage the delivery item or assign it as security.
+The purchaser must inform the supplier without delay, if there is seizure, sequestration or any other form of disposal of the delivery item by a third party. - 4.
 If there is any conduct by the purchaser, which is in violation of the contract, particularly as regards default on payment, the supplier is entitled to recover the delivery item after issuing an overdue notice, and the purchaser is obliged to surrender the item. - 5.
-Due to the retention of title, the supplier can only reclaim the delivery item if he has withdrawn from the contract. - 6.
+Due to the retention of title, the supplier can only reclaim the delivery item, if he has withdrawn from the contract. - 6.
 An application to initiate insolvency proceedings entitles the supplier to withdraw from the contract and to demand the immediate return of the delivery item if the supplier has already performed the contract.
 In all other respects, Section 321 of the German Civil Code (BGB) shall apply. - 7.
 The purchaser is entitled to resell the delivery item in the proper course of business.
 In order to secure the outstanding claims, which are due on his part to the supplier, the purchaser assigns however to the supplier all claims, which arise from realising the value of the delivery item, against the buyer of the item or any third parties.
 The purchaser is empowered to redeem these claims, even after their assignment to the supplier, as long as he conducts himself in line with the contract and providing there is no imminent insolvency.
 The authority of the supplier to redeem these claims himself remains unaffected by this; the supplier commits himself however not to redeem these claims, as long as the purchaser complies with his payment obligations in a proper manner and providing there is no imminent insolvency.
 Otherwise the supplier can demand after a reasonable period of time, that the purchaser makes known to him all the claims, which have been assigned to the supplier, and the debtors for these claims, as well as giving all the information required to redeem the claims and handing over the associated documents, and that the purchaser informs the debtors of the assignment of the claims.
 If the realisable value of all existing securities in favour of the supplier exceeds the claims, which require to be secured, by a total of more than 10 %, the supplier is obliged on the demand of the purchaser to release securities in accordance with the purchaser's choice.

-VII.
+VI.
 Claims for deficiencies